JvanKatwijk/qt-dab/README.md

 resp. detecting a DAB+ frame, the RS error repair and the AAC decoding.
 (For "old" DAB transmissions only a single quality indicator appears).

-Below the progress bars the *rsCorrections/100* indicator shows how the amount of corrections that was made by the Reed-Solomon detector in the last 100 AAC frames.
+Below the progress bars the *rsCorrections/100* indicator shows how the amount of corrections that was made by the Reed-Solomon detector in the last 100 AAC frames (only used for DAB+ services).
-Of course, the parity bits used by the RS decoding may contain bit errors themselves, the second indicator shows the amount of CRC errors detected after thecorrection by the RS decoding.
+Of course, the parity bits used by the RS decoding may contain bit errors themselves, which mot likely lead to CRC errors, the second indicator shows the amount of CRC errors detected after thecorrection by the RS decoding.

-The third indicator tells the percentage of the audio that was OK.
+The third indicator tells the percentage of the AAC (or MP2) data that was found to be OK.
 If - for whatever reason - the audio frames in the selected audio service could not be translated into PCM data, NULL values are inserted to ensure that the demands of the outputrate are met.